Robinson Funeral Homes Are Prepared to Safely Care for Families During the COVID-19 Pandemic

 - Making funeral arrangements or advance funeral planning by phone or teleconference if families prefer not to make in-person arrangements.
 Helping families with options including a private funeral now and/or a memorial service at a later date when the ban has been lifted.

 - Remote broadcast of services in chapel as well as in additional separate rooms in order to maintain social distancing.
-Webcasting of funerals is currently being enhanced.
+LIVE STREAMING OF FUNERALS IS AVAILABLE IN ALL OF OUR FUNERAL HOME CHAPELS.

 - Counting attendees and visitors to effectively stay within current guidelines